A new model for mixing by double-diffusive convection (semi-convection). II. The transport of heat and composition through layers: Introduction

 Oscillatory double-diffusive convection is closely related to the phenomenon known as ``semi-convection,'' but the latter is often also associated with the effects of convective overshoot and the dependence of thermal diffusivity on composition, neither of which are included in this study.
 Instead, we consider a localized region away from any radiative--convective boundary, in which the thermal and compositional diffusivities can be approximated as constant, and we study the instability and turbulence arising from the competition between thermal and compositional stratification.
 Following \citet{Paparella-etal02} we refer to convection in this situation as ``oscillatory double-diffusive (ODD) convection.''

 The linear instability mechanism that leads to ODD convection can be understood from physical arguments.
 In the absence of thermal and compositional diffusion, vertically displaced parcels of fluid oscillate adiabatically about their equilibrium position with a frequency determined by the total density stratification.
 But the presence of diffusive processes can amplify the oscillation, producing an instability that resembles an overstable internal gravity wave \citep{Kato66}.
 Indeed, if the thermal diffusivity is sufficiently large in comparison with the compositional diffusivity, then a displaced parcel will acquire heat (and therefore entropy) while below its equilibrium position, and thus will be slightly more buoyant than its surroundings when it returns to its equilibrium position.
+This excess entropy is lost to the cooler fluid above the parcel's equilibrium position, releasing gravitational potential energy from the superadiabatic stratification.
 The amplitude of the oscillation grows exponentially until nonlinear effects are sufficient to saturate the instability, leading to a state of weakly turbulent ODD convection.

 \defcitealias{Mirouh-etal12}{Paper~I} After saturation, ODD convection initially takes the form of a homogenously turbulent state, in which the time-averaged stratification remains uniform.
 Previous work by \citet{Rosenblum-etal11} and \citet{Mirouh-etal12} has shown that the turbulent transport of heat and composition in this homogeneous state is fairly weak. \citet[][hereafter \citetalias{Mirouh-etal12}]{Mirouh-etal12} derived empirical formulae for the respective fluxes from an extensive suite of numerical simulations performed in local Cartesian domains.
 However, in certain cases the homogeneous state was found to spontaneously transition into a new state of layered convection, for which the transport of heat and composition is greatly enhanced. \citetalias{Mirouh-etal12} derived a simple semi-analytical criterion that predicts under which conditions spontaneous layering occurs.
 Under the physical conditions relevant to planetary and stellar interiors, spontaneous layering is expected within a significant fraction of the double-diffusive instability range, specifically in regions that are closer to being Ledoux-unstable (see \fig1 in \citetalias{Mirouh-etal12}).